Human Resources Strategy for Researchers (HRS4R)

 Survey and Results

-To support the execution of the Gap Analysis, it was conducted a comprehensive survey in the form of a general questionnaire.
+A comprehensive survey in the form of general questionnaires were executed to support the execution of the Gap Analysis.
 This questionnaire was distributed to supervisors and supervisees at INL to gather their input about the Organisation.

 Questionnaire for Supervisors